LucaReggiannini/revshellSdk28/README.md

 Of course you must use a **public address**, set **port forwarding** and firewall rules on your router.
 Additionally, you can use DNS, Ngrok and other services for reachability and to route your traffic but **how to set this configurations or use those services is out of the scope of this documentation!**

 ### How to start a session
-1. Generate a certificate for the TLS connection on your C2 server:
+1. Generate a certificate for the SSL connection on your C2 server:
 ```
 openssl req -newkey rsa:2048 -nodes -keyout bind.key -x509 -days 1000 -out bind.crt
 cat bind.key bind.crt > bind.pem